Install and Configure App Tester

 }

 The actual item description definition varies by item type.
 The order of the items in the JSON file is not significant.
-Note the comma "," between description definitions.
+Notice the comma "," between description definitions.

 File format and example: IAP consumable and entitlement items